p-sto/design_patterns/patterns/notes.md

 Facade hides complex interactions behind unified interface.

-Proxy is about placing an object between other object to control communication.
+Proxy is about placing an object between other objects to control communication, either an access or provide lazy evaluation of heavy operations.

-Decorator is a way of adding new behaviour without changing object implementation.
+Decorator is a way of adding new behaviour without changing object's implementation.